1 Forgetting the point

 Kimura is a good example of this process.
-She is first introduced as a returnee student who takes great offense to Japanese customs and is very confrontational, both towards her peers as well as her teacher.
+She is first introduced as a returnee student who takes great offense to Japanese customs.
+She is very confrontational; both towards her peers as well as her teacher.
 This is given a twist in the form of an alternate personality, in which she is the perfect idealization of a Japanese woman.
-The show calls this a bilingual personality, but the idea is ditched immediately.
+The show calls this a bilingual personality, but this idea is ditched immediately.
 She never switches again throughout the show and her temper is dialed back significantly.
 By season 2 & 3, Kimura just exists for a running gag about pantyshots.

 Watching the characters degrade like this really bothered me, because I honestly enjoyed a number of them at first.
-I was curious about how the reclusive Kiri would fair after finally leaving her home or how Matoi’s stalker tendencies would affect Nozomu’s life going forward, but none of this ever goes anywhere.
+I was curious about how the reclusive Kiri would fair after finally leaving her home or how Matoi’s stalker tendencies would affect Nozomu’s life going forward.
+None of this ever goes anywhere.
 The girls are just kinda there to react to the plot and partake in jokes, most of which don’t have a lasting impact or connection to them.

 Adding to this frustration is the show’s insistence on including characters that don’t have much going on to begin with.
-Nami is an obvious example, with her personality being based entirely around the idea that she’s as plain a character as possible.
+Nami is an obvious example, with her personality being that she’s as plain a character as possible.
 Other characters that fail to stand out (for less deliberate reasons) include Harumi, who is just a standard Fujoshi character, and Ai, whose whole deal is that she’s pointlessly apologetic.
 Those would hardly count as extras in any other series, but here they feature prominently in almost every episode.

 #3 Drab, cheap visuals

-Sayonara, Zetsubou Sensei came out in the aftermath of Hidamari Sketch, during a time where both Shaft and Akiyuki Shinbo began to shift towards becoming iconic for arthouse anime.
-Calling Sayonara, Zetsubou Sensei a proto-Monogatari is tempting, but it would also severely oversell the quality of this anime’s art.
+Sayonara, Zetsubou Sensei came out in the aftermath of Hidamari Sketch.
+During a time where both Shaft and Akiyuki Shinbo began to shift towards becoming iconic for arthouse anime.
+Calling Sayonara, Zetsubou Sensei a proto-Monogatari is tempting, but would also severely oversell the quality of this anime’s art.